ryanlevell/spring-optimistic-locking/README.md

    2. Open another browser tab and hit the same endpoint: `http://localhost:8080`
 4. Resume both breakpoints.
 5. The second will trigger the exception.
+   1. The stack trace is not printed since a `RetryListener` is being used.
+I am logging a warn message.

 ### Metrics
 1. Add `org.hibernate:hibernate-micrometer` dependency.